Vypin Lighthouse: History

-The old light at Fort Kochi

 An oil lamp light started functioning at Fort Kochi in 1839.
 In 1902, a new light and reflecting mechanism was introduced.
 Modifications were made in 1914.
 In the 1920s, a new 10-meter tall tower was erected.

-In 1936, a 25-meter tall steel tower was installed with a gaslight.
+In 1936, a 25-meter-tall steel tower was installed with a gaslight.
 In 1966, a mechanism called sun valve was introduced.
 Plans to construct a taller and brighter light and a radio beacon were drawn up.
-Since there was a paucity of land, the new light was transferred to Puthuvype in the Vypin Island and the radio beacon was shifted to Azhikode.
+Since there was a paucity of land, the new light was transferred to Puthuvype on the Vypin Island and the radio beacon was shifted to Azhikode.